iFixit/react-commerce/README.md

 <br/>

 ### Running Playwright Tests
+> ⚠️ We need the dev server running to run the Playwright tests.
+You can run the dev server by running `pnpm dev` in the `root` directory.
+>
+> You can also just let Playwright start the dev server automatically when running the tests, but this will make running Playwright tests slower as it will need to start the dev server every time.

 You can use the following command to run all `Playwright` tests:
 - **Run all tests for all devices _(a.k.a projects)_**